nmcanall/README-Generator/README.md

 ## Installation

-To install necessary dependencies, run the following command: `npm i`
+To install use the README generator, download it from the GitHub page below, run `npm init` and `npm install inquirer` to set-up the project.

 ## Usage

 After installing the program, run `node index` and provide the necessary input.
 The code will build a README.md file in the `dist` folder that can be copied into your won project.
+To view this project in action, see the [demo video](https://www.youtube.com).

 ## License